Budibase/website/content/blog/data/how-to-integrate-multiple-databases.md

 This moves all existing values to our master list.
 We can then create a simple automation, so that any time a new lead is added by an individual sales colleague, it’s also added to the master list.

+Take a look at our guide to empowering [citizen developers](https://budibase.com/blog/inside-it/citizen-developers/).

 ![How to integrate multiple databases with similar entities](https://res.cloudinary.com/daog6scxm/image/upload/v1653322847/cms/Integrate_Multiple_Databases_with_a_Web_App_2_oh9j9x.png "How to integrate multiple databases with similar entities")

 ### Integrating data from distinct database schemas